 dirty hands

-Brenda, graduate at the HRM department at Neopost in Drachten, has a good first impression. ,,The offer of students corresponds well with what we are looking for.
+Brenda, graduate at the HRM department at Neopost in Drachten, has a good first impression. ,,The supply of students matches well with what we are looking for.
 Compared to the last career day at NHL-Stenden, there are now many more software engineers.
-Exactly the technicians we are looking for.”
-Brenda and her colleagues not only pay attention to the knowledge, but also to the practical skills of the students.
-For example, whether they also tinker with technology in their spare time.
-"A technician is only real if he likes to get dirty hands."
+Exactly the techies we are looking for.’’
+Brenda and her colleagues pay attention not only to the knowledge, but certainly also to the practical skills of the students.
+For example, whether they tinker with technology in their spare time. ’’A techie is only really a techie if he likes to get his hands dirty.''

 To score